ropensci/weatherOz/cran-comments.md

 `test-find_stations_in.R` asserted a fixed station count for a test polygon.
-The count depends on the live BOM station list, which the package downloads with `utils::download.file()` and which is therefore not recorded by the `vcr` cassette used in that test.
+The count depends on the live BOM station list, which the package downloads with `utils::download.file()` and is not recorded by the `vcr` cassette used in that test.
 The list changed and the count moved outside the asserted range.

 ## What changed